SIHPragati/Pragati_Backend/docs/API.md

 	"updatedAt": "2025-11-16T06:57:00.000Z"
 }
 ```
-- **Notes**: Principals must set `role: "STUDENT"` and can only create accounts for students in their school.
-When `studentId` is provided, the system verifies it belongs to the principal's school.
+- **Notes**: Principals must set `role` to either "STUDENT" or "TEACHER" and can only create accounts for staff/students in their school.
+When `studentId` or `teacherId` is provided, the system verifies they belong to the principal's school.

 ### GET `/api/auth/users`
 - **Roles**: `ADMIN`, `GOVERNMENT`, `PRINCIPAL`